On Global Hyperbolicity of Spacetimes: Topology Meets Functional Analysis: The Klein-Gordon Equation in Globally Hyperbolic Manifolds

 Our strategical reason for the conformal transformation is our interest in the connection of global hyperbolicity and the geodesic completeness of the Riemannian manifold $(\Sigma_t,\tilde{g}_{\Sigma_t})$ for all $t\in\R$.
-For three large classes of Lorentzian manifolds, the condition of global hyperbolicity is equivalent to the geodesic completenes: $\,$ \begin{itemize} \item Static case.
+For three large classes of Lorentzian manifolds, the condition of global hyperbolicity is equivalent to the geodesic completeness: $\,$ \begin{itemize} \item Static case.
 Lapse function and the spatial metric are time-independent and thus Proposition~\ref{propk} leads to the equivalence. $\,$ \item The case of warped manifolds $M=\R\times_f \Sigma$, see \cite[Theorem 3.66.]{BM96} or \cite[Lemma A.5.14.]{bgp} where the following result holds.\\ \begin{theorem} Let $(\Sigma, g_{\Sigma})$ be a Riemannian manifold and let $I = (a, b)$ with $-\infty \leq a < b \leq +\infty$.
-Furthermore, let $f: I\mapsto (0,\infty)$ be a smooth function and the metric $g$ be given by the warped product Then the Lorentzian warped product $(I\times_f \Sigma, g)$ is globally hyperbolic iff (H, h) is complete. \end{theorem} $\,$ \item Sliced spaces.
-Assume that the metric $g_{\Sigma,ij}(\vec{x},t)$ is uniformly bounded by the metric $g_{\Sigma,ij}(\vec{x},0)$ for all $t\in\mathbb{R}$ and tangent vectors $u\in T\Sigma$, i.e.\ that there exist constants $A,D\in\mathbb{R}>0$ such that Then by \cite[Theorem 2.1]{ghc2} or Theorem \ref{Kurt}, above, the equivalence of globally hyperbolicity and geodesic completeness follows. \end{itemize}$\,$\\ Due to these various cases we are led to the following conjecture.\\ \begin{conjecture} A Lorentzian manifold $(M=\R\times\Sigma,g)$ with metric tensor
+Furthermore, let $f: I\mapsto (0,\infty)$ be a smooth function and the metric $g$ be given by the warped product Then, the Lorentzian warped product $(I\times_f \Sigma, g)$ is globally hyperbolic iff $(\Sigma, g_{\Sigma})$ is complete. \end{theorem} $\,$ \item Sliced spaces.
+Assume that the metric $g_{\Sigma,ij}(\vec{x},t)$ is uniformly bounded by the metric $g_{\Sigma,ij}(\vec{x},0)$ for all $t\in\mathbb{R}$ and tangent vectors $u\in T\Sigma$, i.e.\ that there exist constants $A,D\in\mathbb{R}>0$ such that Then by \cite[Theorem 2.1]{ghc2} or Theorem \ref{Kurt}, above, the equivalence of globally hyperbolicity and geodesic completeness follows. \end{itemize}$\,$\\ In general however, i.e.\ apart from the three classes discussed above, there is no direct connection between geodesic completeness of the hypersurfaces and global hyperbolicity the Lorentzian manifold\footnote{We are indebted to Miguel S{\'a}nchez and Stefan Suhr for providing us with counter examples.}.
+In particular, there are examples of non-globally hyperbolic spacetimes with geodesically complete hypersurfaces (for details see~\cite{MS97}).
+Nevertheless, in such spacetimes, the essential self-adjointness of the differential operator $L$ holds.
+This makes it possible to construct quantum field theories by employing methods in~\cite{NGH2}.
+In this way, one gets interesting new classes of quantum field theories in non-globally hyperbolic spacetimes.
+Analyzing the properties of the resulting quantum field theories seem interesting also in connection with black hole spacetimes and related phenomena.

-is globally hyperbolic if and only if the Riemannian manifold $(\Sigma_t,g_{\Sigma_t})$ is complete for all $t$. \end{conjecture}